whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 myself a more versatile and well-rounded full-stack developer.

 I turned to Exercism to both drill my advanced Ruby algorithmic skills and also get more experience with JavaScript.
-I did 2 Exercisms each week, varying Ruby and JavaScript, and also consciously took on a self-directed project that was challenging and pushed me outside my front-end comfort zone, consuming the Google Maps JavaScript API--95% of my project relied on JavaScript and jQuery for both API calls, and user experience.
+I averaged 2 Exercisms each week, varying Ruby and JavaScript, and also consciously took on a self-directed project that was challenging and pushed me outside my front-end comfort zone, consuming the Google Maps JavaScript API--95% of my project relied on JavaScript and jQuery for both API calls, and user experience.
 In addition, I attended four out of the available six